thirdtank/brut/brutrb.com/instrumentation.md

 Here is a non-exhaustive list of what Brut automatically instruments:

-* How long each page or handler request takes
+* How long each page or handler request takes, broken down by components.
 * CLI execution time
 * Time to rebuild the schema for tests
 * Time to run tests